Managing Your Friendships, With Software

 “I want a dating app where all I can see is the person’s metadata,” the poet Noel Black tweeted Monday.
 It reminded me of a passage in the fashion and culture critic Natasha Stagg’s new book, in which she confesses: “I want to organize the people I know.
 I feel simultaneously like I miss every person I’ve ever met, and like I could go without seeing any of them again.”
-It also reminded me of a college friend who kept a spreadsheet of boys she’d kissed (organized by frat), the Google calendar invite I sent my former roommate so we wouldn’t forget to have a conversation next Thursday, and the recent mini-boom in “personal CRM” apps.
+It also reminded me of a college friend who kept a spreadsheet of boys she’d kissed (organized by frat), the Google Calendar invite I sent my former roommate so we wouldn’t forget to have a conversation next Thursday, and the recent mini-boom in “personal CRM” apps.

 CRM stands for “customer relationship management,” and it is a horrifically boring category of software.
 It was popularized in the late ’90s and early 2000s as a way of keeping track of all the ways an individual customer interacts with a business, and of systematically maintaining contact with that customer over years and years.
 (Salesforce is a CRM, as is HubSpot.
 Mailchimp also includes quite a few CRM features in its email-marketing service.)
 A personal CRM is the same thing, but for your personal life—networking, dating, making new friends, making friends with people who could also turn out to be valuable professional connections, going on dates with people who turned out to be useless professional connections.

-The most recent class of start-ups to come out of the prestigious Y Combinator accelerator program included three such companies, Axios reported in August, under the headline “Startups’ new frontier: Optimizing your friendships.”
-In fact, there are so many personal CRM apps you might need a spreadsheet to keep track of all their names and taglines—each a little remix of the others, contorting adorably around the limitations of the friendship-software vocabulary to say, ultimately, the same chilling thing.
+The most recent class of start-ups to come out of the prestigious Y Combinator accelerator program included three such companies, Axios reported in August, under the headline “Startups’ New Frontier: Optimizing Your Friendships.”
+In fact, there are so many personal-CRM apps, you might need a spreadsheet to keep track of all their names and taglines—each a little remix of the others, contorting adorably around the limitations of the friendship-software vocabulary to say, ultimately, the same chilling thing.

 There’s Dex, “a tool to turn acquaintances into allies.”
-Clay, “an extension of your brain, purposefully built to help you remember people[.]”
+Clay, “an extension of your brain, purposefully built to help you remember people.”
 “Forgetting personal details?”
-Hippo“helps you stay attentive [and] keep track of friends, family and colleagues you care for,” for just $1.49 a month.
+Hippo “helps you stay attentive [and] keep track of friends, family and colleagues you care for,” for just $1.49 a month.
 Plum Contacts sends reminders to message your friends, and rewards you with cartoon berries that “indicate how strong your relationship is.”
 “Build the relationships you always wish you had,” the UpHabit site promises.

 There are more!
 “When life gets busy, sometimes we need to be reminded to enjoy our most meaningful relationships,” the creators of Garden write on their website.
-“Your relationships are secured for today!” the activity-completion page on Ryze announces once you’ve taken care of all of your “following up.”
+“Your relationships are secured for today!” the activity-completion page on Ryze announces once you’ve taken care of all your “following up.”
 Ntwrk promises to make its users into better friends, mentors, siblings, salespeople, and networkers; reminders to reach out also come with a summary of “what you last chatted about.”
-Social Contact Journal provides anniversary reminders and pre-written message templates.
+Social Contact Journal provides anniversary reminders and prewritten message templates.

-While many of the apps have an explicit professional networking utility, the Irish company Monaru, one of the Y Combinator companies, is focused specifically on users’ 10 to 15 closest relationships.
-Not only will Monaru remind you of a loved one’s birthday, it will also suggest specific gifts to buy her.
+While many of the apps have an explicit professional-networking utility, the Irish company Monaru, one of the Y Combinator companies, is focused specifically on users’ 10 to 15 closest relationships.
+Not only will Monaru remind you of a loved one’s birthday, but it will also suggest specific gifts to buy her.
 It can help you plan a date night, or remember to call your parents regularly.
 “Millennials are four times lonelier than seniors,” the company’s homepage reads, probably erroneously.
 The service costs $20 a month, and its tagline is “Be the most thoughtful person you know.”
 (The creators declined to be interviewed, saying they were “heads down” on the product.)

 Read: Why the new Instagram It Girl spends all her time alone